 The result was a very lively education animation!
 Full of vibrant colors, environments, and compelling animations that connect the different scenes seamlessly.
 One that introduces the game to the audience in a very engaging and informative way without sacrificing pacing.
 Just like every good animated educational video should!

 Since video is a super versatile format, education animation is not the only way to instruct your audience with the medium.
 So, let’s take a look at some great examples of different types of educational videos!

-In less than three minutes, this beautiful animated educational video illustrates the ins-and-outs of a tricky concept – inbound marketing.
-As you can see, it’s entirely focused on providing viewers useful and clear information, delivered in an engaging and easy-to-understand manner.
+In less than three minutes, this beautiful animated educational video illustrates the ins and outs of a tricky concept – inbound marketing.
+As you can see, it’s entirely focused on providing viewers with useful and clear information, delivered in an engaging and easy-to-understand manner.
 There’s nothing salesly or promotional in it – just a desire to help viewers learn about the topic!

 Of special note: the empathetic narrator who gives a trustworthy and reliable tone to the script.
 Making it a whole lot easier to get involved from the get-go!

 Here’s a video developed by Hootsuite – the social media management platform – to explain how to run a Facebook live video.
 It provides a super simple, step-by-step tutorial while offering a lot of useful tips to help viewers enhance the experience.
 It’s short, very dynamic, and compelling!

 In video marketing, storytelling is a powerful tool, especially when it’s combined with gorgeous animations and high-quality design.
 Something is proved in this example.